Al-Ghabisiyya: British Mandate era

-1948 war, and expulsion
+1948 war and depopulation

 The village was in the territory allotted to the Arab state under the 1947 UN Partition Plan.
 Like many Arab villages, it had a non-aggression pact with nearby Jewish communities.
 In the early months of the 1948 Arab-Israeli War, the villagers provided the Jewish militia Haganah with intelligence and ammunition in return for an agreement to not enter the village or harm the inhabitants.
-On the other hand, some of the villagers joined in the March 1948 attack on the Jewish convoy to kibbutz Yehiam in which 47 Haganah soldiers were killed.

-On May 21, 1948, the Haganah's Carmeli Brigade captured al-Ghabisiyya during Operation Ben-Ami.
-The village formally surrendered, but the Carmeli troops "entered the village with guns blazing", killing several inhabitants.
-Six villagers who were thought to have taken part in the attack on the Yehiam convoy were apparently then executed.
+Despite these agreements, on May 21, 1948, the Haganah's Carmeli Brigade attacked al-Ghabisiyya as part of Operation Ben-Ami.
+The Carmeli troops "entered the village with guns blazing", killing a number of Palestinians, in what historian Saleh Abdel Jawad calls a massacre.
+Six villagers may have been executed under suspicion of participating in the Yehiam convoy attack.

 The villagers fled or were expelled to nearby villages, where they remained until the complete Jewish conquest of the Galilee in October.
 At that time, many of the residents went to Lebanon while others fled to nearby Arab towns and became Israeli citizens due to their registration in the October–November census.
 The latter tried repeatedly to settle back in their village.
 Some apparently obtained permission but others went back illegally.
 On January 24, 1950, the Military Governor of the Galilee ordered all the residents of al-Ghabisiyya to leave within 48 hours and then declared the village a closed military area.
 No alternative accommodation had been arranged, and the villagers took up temporary residence in abandoned houses of nearby Shaykh Dawud and Sheikh Danun.

 The expulsion caused a public controversy.
 The leaders of the leftist Mapam party condemned it, but they were undermined by the Mapam-dominated regional Jewish settlements bloc (one Mapam kibbutz of which was already cultivating al-Ghabisiyya's land) which declared that the "Arabs of Ghabisiyya should on no account be allowed to return to their village".
 In September 1950, some of the villagers again resettled the village but were sentenced to several months in prison and given fines.